biati-digital/glightbox/CONTRIBUTING.md

 ## :pencil: Before you open a Pull Request
 - Follow Git best practices (especially use meaningful commit messages).
+- Follow the same conding style.
+- **DO NOT** commit changes in the dist directory, this are created automatically.
 - Describe thoroughly you work in a PR comment.
 - Be patient and understanding.
 It's a side project, done in free time.